shubhamcode2/ReactProjects/README.md

 - **TypeScript**: Migrate at least one project to TypeScript for type safety.
 - **Performance Optimization**: Analyze performance using React DevTools and optimize rendering.

----

-Would you like help selecting a project or guidance on where to start? 😊